Christine Darby // Published: October 2024 // Updated: March 2025

 In addition to adding the code, you might want to take one or both of these steps:

-2. Change your Squarespace built-in domain.
-When Google attempts to crawl the old built-in URLs, it won’t find them, which leads to their removal from the index.
-Note, this simple method alone used to be enough to correct the issue for most sites.
+1. Change your Squarespace built-in domain.
+When Google attempts to crawl the old built-in URLs, it will encounter a 404 status, leading to their removal from the index.
+Note, this step alone used to correct the issue for most sites, but for now we recommend adding the code above.

 If any part of this process is unfamiliar, consider a short SEO training session for guidance.